ardauzunoglu/Bernard/README.md

 > You must install the libraries in cmd using the command "pip install xxxxx".

+> You must have the files in 'Other Files' in your Python path.

 > You must install ChromeDriver and the directory shall be "C:\Program Files (x86)\chromedriver.exe".

 [Download ChromeDriver](https://chromedriver.storage.googleapis.com/index.html?path=84.0.4147.30/)